Wild

 Letters from the Sanctuary

-A quiet note arrives every new moon.
-Slow practice, seasonal poetry, and the occasional invitation to something tender being made by hand.
+A quiet note arrives every full and new moon.
+Slow practice, seasonal poetry, and the occasional invitation to something tender being made by hand or curated by heart.